lzim/teampsd/mtl_facilitate_workgroup/checklists/post_session_checklist.md

 ## Facilitator Debriefing Checklist -

 1. Attendance and engagement
-  - Jenn will post screenshots of the Teams attendee list and EES confirmation receipt of CEU approval
-  - Facilitators can also check the Facilitator Dashboard on mtl.how/sim facilitator_login from Session 05 and on

 2. Facilitator needs/questions (need for training, problems)

 3. Create issue cards at [mtl.how/issues](https:/mtl.how/issues) to alert co-facilitators of issues they may encounter and to signal support groups of issues to resolve.